mubarakalmehairbi/ToUI/README.md

 # Overview
 ToUI is a Python framework for creating user interfaces (web apps and desktop apps) from HTML code easily.
 It allows you to call your Python functions from HTML.
 No JavaScript knowledge is required, but some knowledge of HTML is usually required.

-Live preview of a web app created using ToUI: https://toui-92bd1594dbed.herokuapp.com/

 # Why ToUI
 - Converts HTML and CSS files into a fast-responsive app using Python alone.
 - Simple to understand for programmers who only know Python and HTML.